-Still very active in the industry at a national level, I am a past Chair of the Private Duty Homecare Association of America, and recently served on the board of the National Association for Home Care and Hospice (NAHC).
-Following my board membership and chairmanship, I served as the Chief Strategic Officer for the Private Duty Homecare Association. corecubed, the business I founded in 1998 and now serve as President/CEO, was the agency of record for the Home Care Association of America (HCAOA) from its inception (as the National Private Duty Association) in 2002 to when I joined the board of their “rival” national association in 2008.
+Still active in the industry at a national level, I am a past Chair of the Private Duty Homecare Association of America, and served on the board of the National Association for Home Care and Hospice (NAHC).
+Following my board membership and chairmanship, I served as the Chief Strategic Officer for the Private Duty Homecare Association. corecubed, the business I founded in 1998, served as President/CEO until 2020 and now am Board Chair, was the agency of record for the Home Care Association of America (HCAOA) from its inception (as the National Private Duty Association) in 2002 to when I joined the board of their “rival” national association in 2008.
 A regular speaker at conferences and events across the country, it appears that my place is solidified as one of the industry’s thought leaders in the future and trends of home and aging care in America, including “retail” concierge home care services, marketing and communications targeting those needing aging care, and incorporating technology into the aging process and care services.

 Born in Little Rock, Arkansas in 1947, and raised by a working mother, Dorothy May Orsini Jones, who not only was an attorney, but who was elected to the Presidency of the National Association of Women Lawyers, I grew up seeing women in leadership positions.
 Until I was 10 years old, I actually thought most doctors, lawyers, and judges were women!
 One of my earliest pen pals was Judge Florence E Allen, the first woman to ever serve on a state supreme court and one of two of the first women to serve as federal court judges.
 Her correspondence with me, which started when I was 8 years old, is still treasured in my personal archives.